How the local community provided us with scrubs during Covid-19

 We reached out to Putney Rotary Club, the Women’s Institute and Richmond Council for Voluntary Service for help, and they started to spread the word.
 Our own staff also bought fabric, sewed, and got their family members sewing.

-At the same time, A&E nurse Ashleigh Linsdell from Boston Hospital in Lincolnshire, seeing a need at her hospital started a Facebook page calling for people to make scrubs.
+At the same time, A&E nurse Ashleigh Linsdell from Boston Hospital in Lincolnshire, seeing a need at her hospital, started a Facebook group calling for people to make scrubs.
 With so many people at home, both professional and amateur sewers, and with a groundswell of love and appreciation for healthcare workers the movement blossomed and grew.
 Soon there were regional groups with coordinators logging what was needed and organising the army of volunteer sewers.
 Free patterns appeared online, as well as YouTube tutorials for the more difficult techniques, such as setting sleeves and doing V-shaped neck facings.
 The Facebook groups became places for sewing help and support during lockdown.

 The RHN reopened its laundry, which was managed by donor development manager Trudi Brown, and catering assistant, Christine Crane, who was redeployed after we had to close our staff restaurant so that we could concentrate on providing food for patients.
 Trudi applied for us to be an approved hospital in the South London for the Love of Scrubs group, and only two days after our membership had been approved our first batch of hand sewn donated scrubs arrived.
 By the 21 April we had received 25 sets from the group, which we began handing out to staff every day, and taking them back at the end of the day to be laundered.